azaidi4/azaidi4.github.io/index.md

 I build responsive apps with scalability and usability in mind.
 In my free time I delve in personal projects to challenge myself, gain experience, and learn new skills in the process.

+My passion lies in Front End Development and Back End Development.
+I'm also a sucker for good design.

 </div>

 <div class="me" markdown="1">